“Installing air filters in classrooms has surprisingly large educational benefits”

 “$1,000 can raise a class’s test scores by as much as cutting class size by a third.”

-The air quality testing done at the time of the installation of the filters, 3 months after the gas leak, showed that there were no significant spikes in air pollution from the gas leak as one would have suspected.
-None the less, the results of installing the air purifiers in the schools has proven to be very much significant!
+The air quality testing is done at the time of the installation of the filters, 3 months after the gas leak, showed that there were no significant spikes in air pollution from the gas leak as one would have suspected.
+None the less, the results of installing the air purifiers in the schools have proven to be very significant!

 The study showed “math scores went up by 0.20 standard deviations and English scores by 0.18 standard deviations.”
 Even more importantly, these “results hold up even when you control for ‘detailed student demographics, including residential ZIP Code fixed effects that help control for a student’s exposure to pollution at home.”

 There are consistent studies being released that have found a direct correlation between air quality and cognitive ability and performance.
 An Upstate New York Early Childhood Education Program, Little Lukes Preschool and Day Care Center sees the value in providing the clean air to their students and staff.
 In 2019, they became America’s first “Clean Air Day Care,” with the installation of the medical-grade air purification systems in all their facilities.
 The administrator of Little Lukes Preschool and Day Care, Ed Alberts states, It is important to us that the children in our centers have the healthiest environment possible while learning, growing, and preparing for success in school.